 5. Retention Rate

-The stores do not solely rely on app downloads but also take into consideration an app’s retention rate.
+The stores do not solely rely on app downloads, but also consider an app’s retention rate.
 If many users uninstall your app shortly after it was downloaded, it signals to the algorithm that users were not happy with the app.
 Many argue that metrics such as session duration or the number of launches are also ranking signals.

 6. App Performance

-If your app is not well built and crashes often, or consumes a lot of battery on users’ phones, the algorithms (especially for Google Play Store) will rank your app below other apps.
+If your app is not well built and crashes often or consumes a lot of battery on users’ phones, the algorithms (especially for the Google Play Store) will rank your app below others.

 The Google Play Store algorithm also looks at how many backlinks your app’s webpage has received.
-Similar to SEO, the more backlinks the higher your app’s authority.
-A high authority signals your app is widely known and will result in a higher rank.
+Similar to SEO, the more backlinks, the higher your app’s authority.
+A high authority signals that your app is widely known and will result in a higher rank.